Iscgrou/bilman/README.md

 ## Manual Installation

+### Production Installation

-If you prefer to install manually, follow these steps:
+If you prefer to install in production manually, follow these steps:

 1. Clone the repository:
 ```bash